-Most had finished the cooking, washing of utensils and clothes and some other chores.
+Most had finished cooking, washing utensils and clothes, and some other chores.
 They had also got the children ready for school.
 All members of the family had been fed.
 Of course, with the women eating last.
 At the government’s employment assurance site, it’s clear the women are paid less than men.

-It is also clear that the minimum wage act here is being violated for both men and women.
+It is also clear that the Minimum Wages Act here is being violated for both men and women.
 Like it is across most of the country, barring states like Kerala and West Bengal.
 Yet, women workers get half or two-thirds the wages men do, everywhere.

 Another argument for giving women lower wages is that they can’t do as much as men can.
 But there’s no proof to show that the amount of paddy harvested by a woman is less than that harvested by a man.
 Even where they perform the same tasks as men, women are paid less.

 Would landlords hire so many women if they were less efficient?

 In 1996, the Andhra Pradesh government set out minimum wages for malis, tobacco pluckers and cotton pickers.
 These were much higher than those that workers in transplantation and harvesting activities were getting.
 So discrimination is often pretty overt and ‘official'.